Complete androgen insensitivity syndrome: Management

 Management of AIS is currently limited to symptomatic management; methods to correct a malfunctioning androgen receptor protein that result from an AR gene mutation are not currently available.
 Areas of management include sex assignment, genitoplasty, gonadectomy in relation to tumor risk, hormone replacement therapy, and genetic and psychological counseling.
 Non-consensual interventions are still often performed, although general awareness on the resulting psychological traumatization is rising.

 Sex assignment and sexuality

 Most individuals with CAIS are raised as females.
 They are born with an external phenotype of a typical female and are thought to be usually heterosexual with a female gender identity; however, some research has suggested that individuals with CAIS are more likely to have more variable gender outcomes and a non-primarily heterosexual sexual orientation than relatively similar control groups of those with MRKH syndrome and PCOS, contradicting this belief.
 At least two case studies have reported male gender identity in individuals with CAIS.
+A possible explanation is that sex chromosomes may directly affect neural system regardless of levels of gonadal steroids.
+A study observed a mixture of "male" and "female" neuronal coding in CAIS individuals.

 Vaginal length in 8 women with CAIS before and after dilation therapy as first line treatment.
 The normal reference range (shaded) is derived from 20 control women.
 Duration and extent of therapy varied; the median time to completion of treatment was 5.2 months, and the median number of 30-minute dilations per week was 5.